BilsonTan/airlab-technical-challenge-frontend/README.md

 # Good to Have Tasks

-1. Filter visible trajectories by time range and arrival or departure airports [DONE]
+1. Filter visible trajectories by time range and arrival or departure airports `IMPLEMENTED`
-2. Integration of the backend with a persistent storage (e.g. SQL database, MongoDB, ElasticSearch).
-[MISSING]
+2. Integration of the backend with a persistent storage (e.g. SQL database, MongoDB, ElasticSearch). `NOT IMPLEMENTED`

 # Stretch Task

-Implement other interesting ways of visualizing or interacting with the data.
-[MISSING]
+Implement other interesting ways of visualizing or interacting with the data. `NOT IMPLEMENTED`

 # What to expect during interview